abhisek92datta/Analyzers/README.md

 For DATA :

-in yaml config file -- using_real_data : true and HLT_config_tag: 'HLT'
+in yaml config file -- using_real_data : true

 To Run Locally: